Comcast May Have Enrolled Thousands in a Near-Worthless Protection Program Without Their Consent - Slashdot

 At just what fucking point does someone in the government start looking at Comcast though RICO eyes?
 It's not that far-fetched, and is not an unrealistic or unfair viewpoint.

 Trump, you have a clown named Sessions.
 Do you have him doing anything useful?
 You know, something other than threatening to attempt to go after legal marijuana?
 Maybe you should tell the guy to deal with crime.
 You know, companies like Comcast.
-This shouldn't just be a matter of fines; you need to start arresting people who do things l
+This shouldn't just be a matter of fines; you need to start arresting people who do things like in TFA and either they do the time, or they roll over on their bosses in exchange for immunity.

 Re: (Score:2)